 The Hannah House has a haunted history – whether it is actually haunted or not.

-The story of the Hannah House started on one night when a group of slaves where in the cellar waiting for the right time to leave the house and head to Canada for their freedom.
+The story of the Hannah House started one night when a group of slaves were in the cellar waiting for the right time to leave the house and head to Canada for their freedom.
 An oil lamp was tipped over and they were all either burned or died of smoke inhalation.
 The dead were buried in the cellar to cover up the trace of their involvement in the Underground Railroad.

 Ever since, the Hannah House has been known for its paranormal activity.

 While you can still go see the outside of the Hannah House, it looks like it has been closed until further notice.